History of agrarianism: Leading American neo-agrarian theorists

-J. Baird Callicott

-Callicott is, perhaps, best known for his research which explores an Aldo Leopold ethic as a response to global climate change.
+Callicott is best known for his research which explores an Aldo Leopold ethic as a response to global climate change.
 Callicott supports a holistic, non-anthropocentric environmental ethic which is in accordance with Leopold's view that "A thing is right when it tends to preserve the integrity, stability, and beauty of the biotic community.
 It is wrong when it tends otherwise"[15] He holds the view that an adequate environmental ethic—one that addresses actual environmental concerns—must be intrinsically holistic.

-Paul B. Thompson

-Paul Thompson is the W.K.
+Thompson is the W.K.
 Kellogg Chair in Agricultural Food and Community Ethics at Michigan State University.
 He has published extensively on the social and environmental significance of agriculture and a number of volumes and papers on the philosophical significance of farming, notably The Spirit of the Soil: Agriculture and Environmental Ethics (1995) and The Agrarian Roots of Pragmatism (2000).
 His most recent publication called The Agrarian Vision focuses on sustainability and what agrarian philosophy can offer when we conceptualise what sustainability actually means.